mattmallencode/crm/README.md

 ## Introduction

-This document outlines the design and implementation of Sherpa, a free and open-source Customer Relationship Management System (CRMS).
-A CRMS helps businesses drive sales, track customer interactions, and provide quality service.
-This is achieved by storing the data of existing and potential customers in a central database that can be accessed and managed by anyone within the organization with appropriate permissions.
+This document outlines the design and implementation of Sherpa, a free and open-source Customer Relationship Management (CRM) System.
+A CRM helps businesses drive sales, track customer interactions, and provide quality service.
+This is achieved by storing the data of existing and potential customers in a central database that can be accessed and managed by anyone within the organisation with appropriate permissions.

-This implementation can be used by multiple businesses i.e. users create "teams" and invite other users to join their team.
-However, it could easily be modified to be used by a single business by removing the team creation endpoint.
+Sherpa can be used by multiple businesses i.e. users create "teams" and invite other users to join their team.

 Sherpa's GitHub repository is available [here](https://github.com/mattmallencode/crm).

 ## Some CRM Terms

-The following are definitions of important terms in CRM software.
-Please familiarise yourself with them to ease your understanding of this document.
+The following are important terms in CRM software:

-+ __Contacts__: are potential or existing customers of a business.
++ __Contacts__: potential or existing customers of a business.
-+ __Deals__: are potential or existing sales contract between a business and  a customer.
++ __Deals__: potential or existing sales contract between a business and  a customer.
 Deals can be:
   + **open** i.e. no contract has been signed / no money has been exchanged, or
   + **closed** i.e. the business has made the sale / money has been credited to it.
-+ **Deal Goal**: The amount of money a business aims to earn when initially pursuing a deal with a customer.
++ **Deal Goal**: The amount of money a business aims to earn when initially pursuing a deal.
-+ **Deal Closed Amount**: The actual amount of money a business earned after closing a deal with a customer.
++ **Deal Closed Amount**: The actual amount of money a business earned after closing a deal.

 ## What Sherpa Can Do

 Sherpa has the following features:

-+ __User-Friendly Interface__ - Sherpa has friendly and accessible interface, meaning any member of an organisation can quickly pick up Sherpa in their daily workflow, leading to increased productivity and enhanced client satisfaction.
-+ __Contact Information Management__ - Sherpa provides an easy to use dashboard for managing contact information where team members can add, view, and edit information e.g. email addresses, phone numbers, statuses etc. Contact information can also be searched, sorted, and filtered so that one can easily find data of interest.
-+ __Contact Relationship Management__ - Users can communicate with contacts using our integrated Google API features where you may send/receive emails, set tasks in your calendar, and schedule online meetings with your contacts all from within the application.
-Tasks and meetings also appear in your Google calendar as well as that of the contact's.
-Furthermore, Sherpa allows one to leave "notes" for colleagues and informs one of the "activity" between team members and contacts to facilitate collaboration.
-+ __Deal Management__ - Sherpa provides an easy to use dashboard for managing deal information where team members can add, view and edit deals e.g. marking them as closed, setting the goal of the deal, etc. Deal information can also be searched, sorted, and filtered so that one can easily find data of interest.
-+ __Data Analysis__ - Sherpa provides an analytics dashboard where you can get an insight into your organisation's sale performance.
-Analytics regarding your companies recent open/closed deals are displayed, along with a forecast for future deals and other data.
+- Sherpa is a **customer database**.
+The platform offers a simple user interface to keep track of all customers in one place.

+- Sherpa allows users to **interact with customers using Google API Integrations**.
+Users can send and receive emails, schedule meetings with Google Meet, set reminders for Google Calendar, and leave notes about customers for colleagues.

+- Sherpa helps users make **data driven decisions**.
+Sherpa provides an analytics dashboard to help track a team's progress.
+For example, a user might see from the graph tracking team interactions with customers that their top sales person tends to prefer video calls over emails compared to the rest of the team, they might then decide to do the same to try mimic their success - that's a data driven decision.

 ## How Sherpa Adds Value

-One may wonder if rather than using a CRM like Sherpa if they could instead manage their relationships with customers in a more ad hoc manner e.g. just use an email service like Google on its own in conjunction with conferencing software.
-However, the real value in a system like this is how all of the pieces link up together.

 Firstly, with Sherpa, **your sales team always has a cohesive view**.
 For example, if contact's email changes, it changes for everyone on your team.

 Secondly, Sherpa **makes management easier**.
-A manager can assign a member of their sales team to chase down a specific customer, and that sales person knows immediately after logging into the application which contacts they are supposed to be handling (rather than having to keep up with endless Email/MS Teams / Slack threads to keep pace with management).
+A manager can assign a member of their sales team to chase down a specific customer, and that sales person knows immediately after logging into the application which contacts they are supposed to be handling.

 Lastly, **everything is traceable** with Sherpa.
 Not just in terms of analytics but also in terms of customer interactions.
 Everyone on a team can see which customers have been “left on the back burner” so to speak based on when the last time they were emailed for example.

-To put it simply, it would be very painful to set up a cohesive flow in terms of managing your relationship with customers if you were to bootstrap this yourself with several unconnected applications.
+It would be painful to set up a cohesive flow in terms of managing relationship with customers if a business bootstrapped it with several unconnected applications.
 Sherpa makes it easy.

 ## Project Specification

 ### User Stories

-TODO: bit of an intro to the user stories.
-Also need do add the "in order" part to every user story.
+### User Stories

-The following user stories describe various tasks that a user might want to accomplish while using a CRM system.
-User stories are short descriptions of a user's goals or desires, which are used to guide the development of software applications.
-In this case, the user stories are focused on the functions of a CRM (Customer Relationship Management) system called Sherpa.
-The stories cover tasks such as inviting team members, adding and editing customer contacts, creating and viewing deals, scheduling meetings, and more.
-Each story is identified by a unique ID number, which can be used to track its progress during development.
-By focusing on the user's needs and objectives, these stories help ensure that the CRM system is designed to be efficient, effective, and easy to use.
+The following user stories describe various tasks that a user might want to accomplish while using a CRM system,  which the our team used to guide our design and implementation.

 #### Team Invitation Creation

 *User Story ID: 1*

-As a business owner / manager, I want to invite other users to join my Sherpa team so that they can get access to our CRM resources.
+As a manager, I want to invite other users to join my Sherpa team so they can access to our CRM resources.

 #### Team Invitation Acceptance

 *User Story ID: 2*

-As a business employee, I want to accept an invitation to join my employer's Sherpa team to get access to their CRM resources.
+As an employee, I want to accept an invitation to join my employer's Sherpa team to get access to their CRM resources.

 #### View Contacts

 *User Story ID: 3*

-As a Sherpa user, I want to view all my team's contacts so that I can view the contact information of our customers.
+As a Sherpa user, I want to view my team's contacts to see the contact information of our customers.

 #### Add Contacts